 Crane Pads / Hard Standings

-Where hard rock pathways are not possible, these hard standings are often replaced with temporary roadway which are either of aluminium or railway sleeper construction dependent upon the ground conditions.
+Where hard rock pathways are not possible, these hard standings are often replaced with temporary roadway.
+These are either made of aluminium or railway sleeper construction, dependent upon the ground conditions.

 Foundations are the key element in terms of both cost and materials for any wind turbine installation.
-Every turbine manufacturer has its own preferred foundation type but the most commonly used are the pad and pile reinforced types.
-A turbine foundation can be described as a mass of concrete and reinforcement that is cast accurately to connect to the turbine tower.
+Every turbine manufacturer has its own preferred foundation type, but the most commonly used are the pad and pile reinforced types.
+A turbine foundation can be described as a mass of concrete and reinforcement, which is cast accurately to connect to the turbine tower.
 It is designed to carry the loadings indicated by the turbine manufacturer.
 These loadings are confirmed by soil test analysis or ground condition surveys.

 The foundation should be strong enough to provide the required base support for the rest of the structures above it.
 The quality of the foundation is therefore of the utmost importance to the wind turbine structure.
 The design specifications must be strictly adhered to.
-The pouring of concrete has to be done carefully to prevent surface and thermal cracking to ensure the final foundation is of the required quality and standard.
+The pouring of concrete has to be done carefully to prevent surface and thermal cracking, ensuring the final foundation is of the required quality and standard.

 Road Upgrades and Construction

 During construction, access is required to move in material and equipment to where they are required within the site.
 Roads are also useful during the lifetime of the wind turbine as they are used for operational maintenance purposes.
 It is necessary to construct site access roads which are strong and durable enough to withstand the traffic from cranes, diggers and delivery vehicles.

 The roads should be able to provide safe and reliable access for the rest of the lifetime of the wind turbine in all weather conditions.
 These are usually unpaved roads made of compacted layers of crushed rock, gravel and high-density polythene ground layer.

 Cabling to Substation